J1407b: Name

-Disk properties and potential exomoons
+Disk and potential exomoons

 Simulation of J1407b eclipsing V1400 Centauri (center) during 2007.
 The light curve plot below illustrates V1400 Centauri's brightness changes during the eclipse.
 The ring structure of J1407b and the orange light curve represents a best-fit model to SuperWASP's photometric data, which are shown in yellow points.

+The long duration and symmetrical nature of V1400 Centauri's dimming in 2007 led astronomers to suspect that it was caused by an object with a massive disk eclipsing the star, which became known as J1407b.
+This idea was first proposed by Mamajek's team in their 2012 paper describing their discovery of J1407b.
+The disk of J1407b may be considered a circumplanetary disk or a large ring system.
+J1407b has not been detected in radio waves, which indicates that its disk is not thick and is likely composed of particles smaller than 1 millimeter.

-J1407b's disk may be considered a circumplanetary disk, or a large ring system composed of mainly dust.
-The rate of V1400 Centauri's dimming during J1407b's eclipses indicates that J1407b and its disk were moving at a transverse velocity of 35 km/s relative to the star, which corresponds to a radius of 0.6 astronomical units (90 e6km) between J1407b and its disk's outer edge.
-To compare, the radius of J1407b's disk is roughly 200 times larger than that of Saturn's E Ring, (Note: The outer edge of Saturn's E Ring is approximately 480000 km in radius from Saturn.
-For J1407b, the outer edge of its circumplanetary disk is 90 e6km in radius, which is approximately 188 times that of Saturn's E Ring.) and lies between the orbital radii of Mercury (0.39 AU) and Venus (0.72 AU).
+The rate of V1400 Centauri's 2007 dimming suggests that J1407b and its disk were moving at a transverse velocity of 35 km/s relative to the star, which indicates that J1407b's disk has a radius of 0.6 astronomical units (90 e6km).
+This makes J1407b's disk roughly 200 times larger than that of Saturn's E Ring (Note: The outer edge of Saturn's E Ring is approximately 480000 km in radius from Saturn.
+For J1407b, the outer edge of its circumplanetary disk is 90 e6km in radius, which is approximately 188 times that of Saturn's E Ring.) and between the orbital radii of Mercury (0.39 AU) and Venus (0.72 AU).
 J1407b's circumplanetary disk or ring system has been frequently compared to that of Saturn's, which has led popular media outlets to dub it as a "Super Saturn" or a "Saturn on steroids".